laurentj/slimerjs/docs/installation.rst

 You won't see any windows.
 If you have any problems with xvfb, see its documentation.

+Note: xvfb is also available on MacOS, however Firefox for MacOs does not using X11 backend so it does not work.

 Using flash plugin or other plugins
 ----------------------------------------